lil-rose/depth-first-TSP/README.md

 # Travelling Salesman Problem (TSP)

-The problem of the traveling seller is to travel all the cities of a country, trying to find the lowest cost road, with the caveat that each city must be visited only once.
-The objective is to find the better route for the traveling seller.
+The problem of the traveling salesman is to travel all the cities of a country, trying to find the lowest cost route, with the caveat that each city must be visited only once.
+The objective is to find the better route for the traveling salesman.

 I resolved this problem using **Depth First Algorythm**.
 Another algorythms that can be used are: